Specicount/Specicount/README.md

 is then manually fed back into a Microsoft Excel spreadsheet and exported into graphing programs to discover trends and publish to other participants within the project.

-While bespoke image storage systems such as using "Flickr" exist, the ANU has been instrumental in providing a web-based reference for the pollen and spores found in the Australasian ecosystem.

 # <a name='project_description'></a> 3.
 Project Description